grz0zrg/wui/README.md

 <a name="toolbar"></a>
 ### ToolBar ###

-The toolbar can be horizontal or vertical, have groups and minimizable groups, have three type of buttons, simple, toggle and dropdown (usefull to make menu bar), a set of toggle buttons can be linked (grouped), buttons can be an icon, a text or both.
+The toolbar can be horizontal or vertical, have groups and minimizable groups, have three type of buttons, simple, toggle and dropdown (useful to make menu bar), a set of toggle buttons can be linked (grouped), buttons can be an icon, a text or both.

 <br/>*Method*: